 Well thought out site that allows a lot of space for the organization to post content about upcoming events and actions they want visitors to take.
 Simple and clean design aesthetic with good typography to get their message out and the slide functionality for the blog posts and Take Action areas help them deliver their best content easily.

 Visit WORLD MONUMENTS FUND

-Great introduction on the home page that makes it very clear what they do along with other content that clarifies how they do it and who they work with.
+Great introduction that makes it very clear what they do along with other content that clarifies how they do it and who they work with.
 We like the navigation menu – it brings attention to the 4 sections of the website they most want visitors to reach – but added an additional menu icon that offers a drop down to all pages of the website.
 (Although we sometimes find that visitors do not know that a “hamburger” menu on a full website is an option – so we shy away from that personally), but it is well done here.

 The design is beautifully done and works well with the mission.
 The Trending Now section is a great way to promote different critical content.